 - 31 January 2023 for submitting an online tax return (you need to submit your online return by 30 December 2022 if you want HMRC to automatically collect tax owed from your wages and pensions, however you must be eligible)

 - 31 January 2023 for paying all of the tax you owe

 If you need to file a return but it’s up to three months late, you’ll receive a penalty of £100, with this sum increasing the longer you leave it.
 If a partnership tax return is late, all partners will have to pay a penalty.

 If you realise that you’ve made a mistake on your tax return, don’t fret – you’re able to make amendments after you’ve filed it.
 But the deadlines are as follows:

 - 31 January 2023 for the 2020-21 tax year

-If you are an Intouch customer, your personal accountant will have already been in touch to guide you through the process and make sure you know exactly what needs to be submitted.
+If you are an Intouch Accounting customer, your personal contractor accountant will have already been in touch to guide you through the process and make sure you know exactly what needs to be submitted.

-We offer complimentary completion of a SATR for one employee as part of our comprehensive monthly services for freelancers.
-If you want to find out about the many other features of this plan, contact Intouch, call 01202 375758 today.
+We offer complimentary completion of a SATR for one employee as part of our comprehensive monthly accounting services for freelancers.
+If you want to find out about the many other features of this plan, contact the best Limited Company accountants, Intouch Accounting, by calling 01202 375758 today.